patooz/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep ^[[:alpha:]] /etc/ssh/sshd_config - Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr A Z | tr c e - Replace all characters A and c from input to Z and e respectively. tr -d Cc - a script that removes all letters c and C from input.
+grep ^[[:alpha:]] /etc/ssh/sshd_config - Display all lines of the file /etc/ssh/sshd_config starting with a letter. tr A Z | tr c e - Replace all characters A and c from input to Z and e respectively. tr -d Cc - a script that removes all letters c and C from input. rev - a script that reverse its input.